 support. connection. a new self-identity.

-Grief, loss & life transition counseling based in Southington & across CT
+Grief, loss & life transition counseling in Southington, CT & online across CT

 You've been swept into a dark, stormy season of life and it's hard to imagine ever seeing a brighter day again.